rockwellwindsor/postbook/README.md

 * Upload to Github.

-  * You're lokking at it.
+  * You're looking at it.
 The Heroku URL is: https://rocky-tor-88366.herokuapp.com

 * Use latest version of Rails 4